swagger-api/swagger-editor/README.md

-# Swagger IDE
+# SwaggerEditor

 > Note: refer to `CHANGELOG.md` for migration & project status.
 Refer `docs/swagger-client.md` for some notes.

-SwaggerIDE is using **forked** Create React App as it's building infrastructure.
+SwaggerEditor is using **forked** Create React App as it's building infrastructure.

 ## Table of Contents